Tania Aebi: Voyage

 Aebi did not take much of a sailing background on her voyage.
-In 1984, when Aebi was sixteen, just before finishing up with an alternative high-school a year early, her father bought a boat in the UK to sail it back across the Atlantic to New York.
+In 1984, when Aebi was sixteen, just before finishing up with an alternative high-school a year early, her father bought a boat in the UK to sail it back across the Atlantic to New York City.
 Aebi went with him and in a course of a year they sailed from the UK to Spain, Portugal, Morocco, the Canary Islands, the Caribbean, Bermuda and the whole group of Islands, heading back to New York City and arriving there in 1985.
 They did so as novices.

 During a year-long trip from England to New York City with her father, Aebi learned the basics of sailing.

 In May 1985, before the circumnavigation, Aebi took a correspondence course in celestial navigation.

-Aebi had practically no sailing or navigation experience when she departed on her journey, on 28 May 1985.
+Aebi had practically no sailing or navigation experience when she departed on her journey, on May 28, 1985.
 She was eighteen years old when she departed.
 Aebi did not have a GPS receiver because civilian GPS receivers were unavailable.
 Instead, Aebi had a sextant for celestial navigation and a radio direction finder.
 She used the first leg of her trip from New Jersey to Bermuda as a sea trial of her boat.